 The SJSU endowment portfolio is comprised of over 600 individual funds benefiting all areas of the campus -- from the colleges to the Dr. Martin Luther King, Jr. Library, to intercollegiate athletics and other university-wide programs.
 Most endowments are restricted to specific uses such as establishment of a scholarship, support for a center, or creation of an endowed chair.

-SJSU's endowment is ranked 398 out of approximately 818 universities reporting endowments.
-This is up from our ranking of 409 in 2015 and 416 in 2014.
-The 2016 annual endowment standings published by the National Association of College and Business Officers show that 93 universities have endowments that top $1 billion.
+SJSU's endowment is ranked 391 out of 818 universities reporting endowments.
+This is up from our ranking of 398 in 2016, 409 in 2015 and 416 in 2014.
+The 2017 annual endowment standings published by the National Association of College and Business Officers show that 100 universities have endowments that top $1 billion.

 The Tower Foundation works with investment firm Beacon Pointe Advisors to allocate the endowment assets to a diversified portfolio of domestic and international equities, fixed income, real estate, cash equivalents and other investments as required by our Investment Policy [PDF], all of which reflect varying rates of return.
 The long-term financial objective of the portfolio is to produce a relatively predictable and stable spending stream each year and to grow both the spending stream and the corpus over time, at least keeping pace with the general rate of inflation.

 San Jose State's endowment portfolio’s performance has improved in the past several years, helping to gain back some of the losses that resulted from the global financial downturn of 2008-09.
-Our three-year composite return as of June 30, 2017 was 3.7 percent and the five-year composite was 7.7 percent.
+Our one-year composite return as of December 31, 2017 was 13.6 percent, the three-year composite was 6.4% and the five-year composite was 7.8 percent.
 Investment Holdings [PDF].

 for the previous three years ending December 31.
 According to a survey conducted by